-End Distracted Driving (EndDD.org) is delighted to announce a new book as part of Kids Speaking Up for Road Safety, a free program that teaches elementary school children to advocate for safety and distraction-free driving.
+End Distracted Driving (EndDD.org) is delighted to announce a new book, sponsored by Lear Corp, as part of Kids Speaking Up for Road Safety.
+This free program teaches elementary school children to advocate for safe and distraction-free driving.
 Sam’s Distracted Day follows a day in the life of Sam the Meerkat, who learns that focusing on two things at once leads to mistakes.
 The story reinforces the program’s message that being safe means taking on one task at a time.

 Kids Speaking Up for Road Safety: About the Program